IAnalyzeGenomes/CallVars/README.md

 	Data source was downloaded using below link. https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124s.tar.gz

-# Running Snakemake workflow using linux terminal:
+# Running CallVars on Linux terminal:
 1)	Check the working directory and FastQ files:

 In the linux terminal, change the directory to the working directory that contains all the needed files and folders for running snakemake.